SuitDrop/suitdrop-contracts/README.md

 # Suitdrop Protocol - Blockchain Merchandise Distribution System

-Welcome to the Suitdrop protocol, a cosmwasm smart contract system designed to automate the minting and burning of fungible tokens redeemable for physical merchandise.
-This presents a robust and novel framework for engaging with users and communities in the Cosmos ecosystem.
-This transformative protocol paves the way for a new era of interaction between developers, validators, and contributors.
+Welcome to the Suitdrop protocol, a CosmWasm smart contract system designed to automate the minting and burning of fungible tokens redeemable for physical merchandise.
+This presents a robust and novel framework for engaging a new class of interactions between developers, validators, and contributors.

 ## Table of Contents